mermaid-js/mermaid/docs/n00b-syntaxReference.md

 ## Diagram syntax
 **Edit this Page** [![N|Solid](./img/GitHub-Mark-32px.png)](https://github.com/mermaid-js/mermaid/blob/develop/docs/n00b-syntaxReference.md)

-If you are new to mermaid, read the [Getting Started](n00b-gettingStarted.md) and [Overview](n00b-overview.md) sections, to learn the basics about the basics.
+If you are new to mermaid, read the [Getting Started](n00b-gettingStarted.md) and [Overview](n00b-overview.md) sections, to learn the basics of mermaid.

 This section is a list of diagram types supported by mermaid.
 Below is a list of links to aricles that explain the syntax of the diagrams or charts that 0can be called.